Grooming Gangs

 Has this profiling allowed them, frighteningly, to overlook other child groomers?

-Why does this myth persist?
 In December 2017, Quilliam’s report "Group Based Child Sexual Exploitation – Dissecting Grooming Gangs", concluding that 84% of offenders were of South Asian heritage.
-The reports data was uncritically accepted, despite having since been discredited, yet it continues to be quoted.
+The reports data was uncritically accepted, despite having since been discreditted, yet it continues to be quoted.
 South Asians make up 7.5% of the UK population.
-Breaking down and extracting our data on grooming revealed that, guess what, they made up 7.6% of the grooming population reported to CAAGe.
+Breaking down our data on grooming revealed that, guess what, tey made up 7.6% of the grooming population reported to CAAGe.

 What is Grooming?

-Child sexual exploitation (CSE) is very clearly defined in English law.
+Child sexual exploitation is very clearly defined in English law.

-By contrast, ‘grooming’ is poorly understood.
-In the context of ‘Grooming gangs’ their tactics and targetting show the same patterns as grooming in general: target the victim, ‘lovebomb’ (flattery, gifts etc), make promises aligned with their target’s wants and desires, apply the slowly boiled frog principles (gradual change), make the victim complicit in their own demise, and then get to ‘the kill’, be that sex, money, indefinite leave to remain, before discarding - and in the case of groups/gangs, rinse and repeat.
+By contrast, grooming is poorly understood.
+In the context of ‘Grooming gangs’ their tactics and targetting show the same patters as grooming in general: target the victim, ‘lovebomb’ (flattery, gifts etc), make promises aligned with their target’s wants and desires, apply the slowly boiled frog principles (gradually change), make the victim complicit in their own demise, and then get to ‘the kill’, be that sex, money, indefinite leave to remain, before discarding - and in the case of groups, rinsw and repeat.
 (The targetting’s already been done for you!)

-There are two elements to grooming that identify it as separate from careless harmful acts - intent (it’s done purposefully) and (manufactured) consent.
+There are two elements to grooming that separate it from careless harmful acts - intent (it’s done purposefully) and (manufactured) consent.
 Sex with a child automatically falls into the latter category.
 There can be no legal consent.

 What is a Grooming Gang?

-Well, that’s nice and clear then!
-‘Grooming gangs’ has become an emotional term, and is rarely applied outside of the context of Pakistani-Asian-Muslim offenders.
+It’s become an emotional term, and is rarely applied outside of the context of Pakistani-Asian - Muslim offenders.

 Aylesbury: Aylesbury child sex abuse ring.
-One of the victims testified to sex, aged just 12, with 60 men, almost all of Pakistani heritage.
-Just six men were caught and charged, all of Pakistani origin.
+One girl testified to sex, aged just 12, with 60 men, almost all Pakistani heritage.
+Six men were caught and charged, all of Pakistani origin.
 ‘Gang’ or ‘no gang’?

 Berkhamstead: Eight white men in a ‘paedophile network’ were convicted of various child sexual offences in a case which helped to uncover many other child abusers worldwide.
 ‘Gang’ or ‘no gang’?